springrain/zorm/README.md

 kingbase(Ren Da Jincang)Driver Instructions: [https://help.kingbase.com.cn/doc-view-8108.html](https://help.kingbase.com.cn/doc-view-8108.html)
 The core of Kingbase(Ren Da Jincang) 8 is based on postgresql 9.6.
 You can use [https://github.com/lib/pq](https://github.com/lib/pq) for testing.
 The official driver is recommended for the production environment.
-Pay attention to modify ora_input_emptystr_isnull = false in the data/kingbase.conf file , because golang has no null value.
-Generally, the database is not null, the default value of golang string is' '.
+Pay attention to modify ora_input_emptystr_isnull = false in the data/kingbase.conf file , because Go has no null value.
+Generally, the database is not null, the default value of Go string is' '.
 If this value is set to true, the database will set the value to null, which conflicts with the field property not null.
 Therefore, an error is reported.

 shentong(Shenzhou General Data)Instructions:
 It is recommended to use official driver, configure zorm.DataSourceConfig DriverName:aci ,Dialect:shentong

 gbase(GENERAL DATA)
-~~The official golang driver has not been found yet.
+~~The official Go driver has not been found yet.
 Please configure it zorm.DataSourceConfig DriverName:gbase ,Dialect:gbase~~
 Use odbc driver for the time being,DriverName:odbc ,Dialect:gbase

 ## Database scripts and entity classes